Why are there so many stepfamilies or blended families?

 16% of persons born after 1970 will marry, divorce, remarry, and get divorced again.
 This uniquely American pattern is impacting our children directly.

 Why is this a problem?
-Because when these children experience their mothers engage in turnstile relationships, it degrades their overall academic, social, emotional and psychological resilience.
+When these children experience their mothers engage in turnstile relationships, it degrades their overall academic, social, emotional, and psychological resilience.

 The issue of serial monogamy is escalating.